 8. Promoting To Incompetence.
 In a hierarchal business there is a tendency to promote people to their level of incompetence (“The Peter Principle”).
 It is a killer in many professional firms, as a good adviser or salesperson is given managerial responsibility that they are not equipped for or suited to.
 Or a great staff member is made a Practice Manager, yet they have little ability to manage other people…and so on and so on.
 There is a strong tendency in advice businesses to take a good person and put them into the practice’s area of immediate difficulty, with the corresponding effect that the previous problem still largely exists and you’ve just wasted a good person.

 9. Rewarding the wrong stuff.
 You get the behaviour that you reward in the main.
 Often advice firms find themselves in a position at some stage of not being happy with staff performance, or customer loyalty, and it is more often than not a simple equation: you are rewarding the behaviours you did not want.

 10. Good Governance.
 It is a wonderful feeling running a benevolent dictatorship, and having minions and total domination of your own universe.
 However it doesn’t build a strong business that maximises value for customers, staff or the owners ultimately.
 Quality business decisions which are most likely achieve the objectives of all legitimate stakeholders tend to be made when there are good decision-making frameworks, and good internal controls.
-Good governance makes a significant difference to the growth and health of a business, and is often underestimated in professional services firms.
+Good governance makes a significant difference to the growth and health of a business, and is generally undervalued and under-utilised by professional services firms.

-These are the BIG mistakes though…and the ones which are also the biggest opportunity to strengthen a professional services business in terms of minimising liabilities, enhancing customer service and satisfaction levels, and creating greater value for owners.
+These are the BIG mistakes, and the ones which are also the biggest opportunity to strengthen a professional services business in terms of minimising liabilities, enhancing customer service and satisfaction levels, and creating greater value for owners.